Lattice Semiconductor Corp (NASDAQ:LSCC) Shares Sold by Rice Hall James & Associates LLC

-Rice Hall James & Associates LLC decreased its holdings in shares of Lattice Semiconductor Corp (NASDAQ:LSCC) by 31.1% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 544,739 shares of the semiconductor company’s stock after selling 245,668 shares during the quarter.
-Rice Hall James & Associates LLC owned about 0.40% of Lattice Semiconductor worth $9,707,000 at the end of the most recent quarter.
+Rice Hall James & Associates LLC cut its holdings in shares of Lattice Semiconductor Corp (NASDAQ:LSCC) by 31.1% during the 1st quarter, HoldingsChannel.com reports.
+The institutional investor owned 544,739 shares of the semiconductor company’s stock after selling 245,668 shares during the quarter.
+Rice Hall James & Associates LLC’s holdings in Lattice Semiconductor were worth $9,707,000 at the end of the most recent quarter.

-A number of other hedge funds have also bought and sold shares of the business.
-BlackRock Inc. increased its stake in Lattice Semiconductor by 4.3% during the first quarter.
-BlackRock Inc. now owns 10,456,269 shares of the semiconductor company’s stock worth $186,331,000 after acquiring an additional 427,442 shares during the last quarter.
-Alliancebernstein L.P. boosted its position in shares of Lattice Semiconductor by 7.5% during the fourth quarter.
-Alliancebernstein L.P. now owns 8,249,340 shares of the semiconductor company’s stock worth $157,892,000 after buying an additional 574,684 shares during the period.
-Franklin Resources Inc. boosted its position in shares of Lattice Semiconductor by 35.7% during the first quarter.
-Franklin Resources Inc. now owns 4,164,161 shares of the semiconductor company’s stock worth $74,206,000 after buying an additional 1,095,783 shares during the period.
-Victory Capital Management Inc. boosted its position in shares of Lattice Semiconductor by 51.1% during the first quarter.
-Victory Capital Management Inc. now owns 4,121,808 shares of the semiconductor company’s stock worth $73,451,000 after buying an additional 1,393,153 shares during the period.
-Finally, State Street Corp boosted its position in shares of Lattice Semiconductor by 9.9% during the fourth quarter.
-State Street Corp now owns 3,369,266 shares of the semiconductor company’s stock worth $64,488,000 after buying an additional 304,071 shares during the period.
+Other large investors have also modified their holdings of the company.
+Pearl River Capital LLC purchased a new stake in Lattice Semiconductor in the 1st quarter valued at about $67,000.
+Neo Ivy Capital Management purchased a new stake in Lattice Semiconductor in the fourth quarter valued at approximately $91,000.
+Banque Cantonale Vaudoise acquired a new position in Lattice Semiconductor during the fourth quarter worth approximately $119,000.
+Great West Life Assurance Co.
+Can raised its stake in Lattice Semiconductor by 18.8% during the fourth quarter.
+Great West Life Assurance Co.
+Can now owns 8,189 shares of the semiconductor company’s stock worth $156,000 after purchasing an additional 1,297 shares during the period.
+Finally, Point72 Asset Management L.P. acquired a new position in shares of Lattice Semiconductor in the 4th quarter valued at $180,000.

+In other news, VP Stephen Douglass sold 7,053 shares of the firm’s stock in a transaction that occurred on Friday, May 1st.
+The shares were sold at an average price of $21.43, for a total transaction of $151,145.79.
+Following the completion of the sale, the vice president now owns 31,284 shares of the company’s stock, valued at $670,416.12.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Corporate insiders own 1.24% of the company’s stock.

-LSCC has been the subject of several research analyst reports.
-Dougherty & Co restated a “buy” rating on shares of Lattice Semiconductor in a research report on Thursday, April 30th.
-BidaskClub upgraded Lattice Semiconductor from a “hold” rating to a “buy” rating in a research report on Tuesday, May 12th.
-TheStreet lowered Lattice Semiconductor from a “b-” rating to a “c+” rating in a research report on Tuesday, April 28th.
-Benchmark raised their price target on Lattice Semiconductor from $23.00 to $30.00 and gave the stock a “buy” rating in a research report on Thursday, June 4th.
-Finally, Rosenblatt Securities restated a “buy” rating and set a $24.00 price target on shares of Lattice Semiconductor in a research report on Sunday, February 23rd.
-Two investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-The company has a consensus rating of “Buy” and an average price target of $23.57.
+Several research analysts recently weighed in on LSCC shares.
+Benchmark increased their target price on Lattice Semiconductor from $23.00 to $30.00 and gave the stock a “buy” rating in a research report on Thursday, June 4th.
+BidaskClub raised Lattice Semiconductor from a “hold” rating to a “buy” rating in a research note on Tuesday, May 12th.
+Rosenblatt Securities reissued a “buy” rating and set a $24.00 target price on shares of Lattice Semiconductor in a research report on Sunday, February 23rd.
+Dougherty & Co reaffirmed a “buy” rating on shares of Lattice Semiconductor in a research report on Thursday, April 30th.
+Finally, TheStreet lowered shares of Lattice Semiconductor from a “b-” rating to a “c+” rating in a research report on Tuesday, April 28th.
+Two research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+The company has an average rating of “Buy” and an average price target of $23.57.

-Lattice Semiconductor (NASDAQ:LSCC) last released its earnings results on Tuesday, April 28th.
-The semiconductor company reported $0.15 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.14 by $0.01.
-The firm had revenue of $97.32 million during the quarter, compared to analyst estimates of $98.29 million.
-Lattice Semiconductor had a return on equity of 20.60% and a net margin of 10.97%.
-Lattice Semiconductor’s revenue was down .8% compared to the same quarter last year.
-During the same period last year, the business posted $0.11 earnings per share.
-As a group, sell-side analysts expect that Lattice Semiconductor Corp will post 0.35 EPS for the current year.

-In other Lattice Semiconductor news, VP Stephen Douglass sold 7,053 shares of Lattice Semiconductor stock in a transaction dated Friday, May 1st.
-The stock was sold at an average price of $21.43, for a total transaction of $151,145.79.
-Following the completion of the sale, the vice president now directly owns 31,284 shares of the company’s stock, valued at approximately $670,416.12.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Company insiders own 1.24% of the company’s stock.

 About Lattice Semiconductor